-To access the device externally, we recommend using one of the following applications for Windows[®]:
+To access the device externally, we recommend you to use one of the following applications for Windows®:

-- AXIS Companion: free of charge, ideal for small systems with basic surveillance needs. - AXIS Camera Station: 30-day trial version free of charge, ideal for small to mid-size systems.
+- AXIS Camera Station Edge: free of charge, ideal for small systems with basic surveillance needs. - AXIS Camera Station 5: 30-day trial version free of charge, ideal for small to mid-size systems. - AXIS Camera Station Pro: 90-day trial version free of charge, ideal for small to mid-size systems.